slhck/ffmpeg-normalize/README.md

 ### After updating, this program does not work as expected anymore!

 You are probably using a 0.x version of this program.
-There are significant changes to the command line arguments and inner workings of this program, so please  adapt your scripts to the new one.
+There are significant changes to the command line arguments and inner workings of this program, so please  adapt your scripts for the new one.
 Those changes were necessary to address a few issues that kept piling up; leaving the program as-is would have made it hard to extend it.
 You can continue using the old version (find it under *Releases* on GitHub or request the specific version from PyPi), but it will not be supported anymore.

 ### Can I buy you a beer / coffee / random drink?